 - Illinois Bar

 - U.S. Court of Federal Claims

 - U.S. District Court for the District of Columbia

 - U.S. Court of Appeals for the Federal Circuit

 - Audits, Claims, & Terminations

 - Suspension and Debarment

 - Represented contractor in successful bid protest before GAO raising an issue of first impression relating to an out-of-scope technical direction letter illegally modifying a GSA federal supply schedule contract for the provision of cloud computing services to the Navy.

-- Represented contractor in successful agency-level bid protest regarding the Army's inappropriate implementation of FAR pricing policy, resulting in cancellation of the Army's award, and re-opening the competition to include the contractor.
+- Represented a contractor in successful Agency-Level bid protest regarding the Army’s inappropriate implementation of FAR pricing policy, resulting in the cancellation of the Army’s award, and re-opening the competition to include the contractor.

 - Represented Mentor/Protege Joint Venture formed to provide asset management services to the U.S. Department of Housing and Urban Development in action before the Court of Federal Claims to obtain reversal of adverse size determination by the Small Business Administration’s Office of Hearings and Appeals (SBA-OHA).